 What happens if there is a disagreement between the leaseholder and recreational user?

-Lands staff may then discuss the concern with both the leaseholder and the recreational user to find a solution.
+The Agrologist will then discuss the concern with both the leaseholder and the recreational user to find a solution.
 Often this type of communication and/or mediation can help to resolve any issues.
-If agreement cannot be reached, a dispute resolution process is available to both parties, through a local settlement officer.
-The process is designed to be informal and flexible, with the goal of resolving the issue quickly and effectively.
+If

 What is a "local settlement officer" and how do I reach one?

-This is a new role created under the legislation to address issues on recreational access.
+This is a role created under the legislation to address issues on recreational access.
 The position will be filled with current government staff who will be trained in dispute resolution.
-Call your local Lands Office to talk to a local settlement officer.

 Who does the leaseholder call if somebody comes on the lease without contacting the leaseholder first?

-If the leaseholder wants to clarify the intent of the regulations or the legislation, contact Lands.
 If, however, there is any threat of violence, call the RCMP immediately.
+If the leaseholder wants to clarify the intent of the regulations or the legislation, contact their local agrologist.

-What are the penalties for contravening the new legislation?
+What are the penalties for contravening the legislation?

 Why do we need an exploration appeal process?